 This article explains the necessary steps in named-device (on-premise) scenarios.
-Such scenarios require that each installation can be uniquely identified.
+Such scenarios require that each installation is uniquely identified.

 CREATING A NAMED DEVICE EDITION